Home > Investors > Annual Meeting > Information Circular > Board

 • ensure that the key controls we rely on to achieve the Company’s objectives are actively monitored so that they remain effective; and

-Through our decentralized structure, we have continued to accelerate the pace at which information flows between leadership and our mines.
-This nimble structure enhances our risk management processes by promoting faster information sharing and greater transparency.
-We hold a Weekly Executive Review, which is the main forum to raise and discuss risks facing the operations and organization more broadly.
+Management holds a Weekly Executive Review, which is the main forum to raise and discuss risks facing the operations and organization more broadly.
 The Weekly Executive Review is held among the President and Chief Executive Officer and other key executives, including the Senior Executive Vice-President, Strategic Matters; Senior Executive Vice-President, Chief Financial Officer; our regional Chief Operating Officers; General Counsel; and senior management.

+The diagram below summarizes our enterprise-wide approach to risk oversight and the allocation of risk oversight responsibilities.
 For a more detailed description of our risk oversight processes, see “Risk Oversight” in Schedule A of this Circular.

-Our Approach to Sustainability Governance
+Our Approach to Sustainability Governance and Managing Climate Risks

 The E&S Committee is our most senior management-level body dedicated to sustainability.
 The E&S Committee helps to connect site-level ownership of sustainability to management, and in turn to our Board, which has ultimate responsibility for sustainability.
 The committee is chaired by our President and Chief Executive Officer, and members include: